mdenet-education-competition-2023/activity_template/README.md

 Once the publicly hosted version is available, you should be able to try out your activity using this link: `https://educationplatform.mde-network.org/?activities=https://raw.githubusercontent.com/mdenet-education-competition-2023/<YOUR_REPO_NAME_HERE>/main/activity.json&privaterepo=true`.

+## What to include

+Beyond the files needed for running the activity, please also provide a description of what the activity is about, its context, and what you expect students to do and learn.
+You can do this by replacing this README file with one specific to your activity.

 ## License

 This repository is provided under MIT license.